Wrentham

 Town Warrant

-Thank you to the Board of Selectmen for permitting us to post the Fall Town Meeting's Town Warrant on the Wrentham Voter Guide.
+Thank you to the Select Board and Town for permitting us to post the Special Town Meeting's Town Warrant on the Wrentham Voter Guide.
 Formatting on this page is true to the original document.

 You can see the original Town Warrant *pdf on the Town's website.